hashicorp/terraform-provider-google/website/docs/r/dataproc_workflow_template.html.markdown

 * `metadata` -
   (Optional)
-  The Compute Engine metadata entries to add to all instances (see (https://cloud.google.com/compute/docs/storing-retrieving-metadata#project_and_instance_metadata)).
+  The Compute Engine metadata entries to add to all instances (see [About VM metadata](https://cloud.google.com/compute/docs/metadata/overview)).

 * `network` -
   (Optional)